noaione/tosho-mango/tosho_nids/README.md

 ## Authentication

-The following sources only have one method of authentication, and that method uses your email and password.
+The following sources use your access token/JWT token to authenticate as the site only have magic link as login access.

 ```bash
 $ tosho ni auth <jwtToken>